cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 Fig. 3.
 The link resolver process, from resource description in a database to final delivery of the work.
 Figure generated by OpenAI's ChatGPT and modified by author.
 </figcaption>

-The initial steps take place in the URL.
+The initial steps to determine what link to provide takes place in the source's URL.
-In the *LISTA* database at my university, a link for a specific article might look like this:
+In the *LISTA* database (an *EBSCOhost* database) at my university, a source link for a specific article might look like this:

 ```
 https://web-p-ebscohost-com.ezproxy.uky.edu/ehost/SmartLink/OpenIlsLink?sid=9508afc3-4f38-4b9d-b680-71981313e0dd@redis&vid=5&sl=smartlink&st=ilslink_new&sv=sdbn%253Dlxh%2526pbt%253DAcademic%2520Journal%2526issn%253D0361526X%2526ttl%253DSerials%252520Librarian%2526stp%253DC%2526asi%253DY%2526ldc%253D%2526lna%253DAlma%252520Linking%2526lca%253DfullText%2526lo_an%253D156075536&su=https%3A%2F%2Fsaalck-uky.primo.exlibrisgroup.com%2Fopenurl%2F01SAA_UKY%2F01SAA_UKY%3AUKY%3FID%3Ddoi%3A10.1080%252F0361526X.2021.2008581%26genre%3Darticle%26atitle%3D%2522Through%2520a%2520Glass%252C%2520Darkly%2522%253A%2520Lessons%2520Learned%2520Starting%2520over%2520as%2520an%2520Electronic%2520Resources%2520Librarian.%26title%3DSerials%20Librarian%26issn%3D0361526X%26isbn%3D%26volume%3D81%26issue%3D3%252F4%26date%3D20220701%26au%3DBrown%2C%20Daniel%26spage%3D246%26pages%3D246-252%26sid%3DEBSCO%3ALibrary%252C%2520Information%2520Science%2520%2526%2520Technology%2520Abstracts%3A156075536
 ```

-Metadata for the article is encoded in the URL.
+This is an important URL because it contains metadata for the article.
-We can make this more readable by adding line breaks after each metadata field:
+We can make it more readable by adding line breaks after each metadata field:

 ```
 https://saalck-uky.primo.exlibrisgroup.com/openurl/01SAA_UKY/01SAA_UKY:UKY